-The Multi-Ethnic Resource Kit is designed to equip you to lead and reproduce healthy, multi-ethnic ministries.
+The FREE Multi-Ethnic Resource Kit is designed to equip you to lead and reproduce healthy, multi-ethnic ministries.
 Learn from diverse, seasoned ministry leaders as they talk about the challenges and solutions involved with multi-ethnic ministry.

 - Leadership diversity in networks

 - Cultural intelligence